 Four species of special-status plants are known to occur in the project area, either as a result of surveys for this report, or previous field work (SAIC, 2004, 2005; County of Santa Barbara Special-status Species Overlay, 2005; CNDDB, 2005).
 These species, cliff-aster, grass-of-Parnassus, Santa Barbara honeysuckle, and water pimpernel, are all classified as locally sensitive.
-In addition, the Santa Barbara honeysuckle is a CNPS List 1B species.
 Twenty-six species, or 63 percent of the total evaluated for this report, were classified as having a moderate to high potential for occurrence in the project area.
 Eleven special-status plant species, or 27 percent of the total, were classified as having a low potential for occurring in the project area.